• Skip to primary navigation

 • Keep warm!
 If you’re prepping a big batch of these easy banana oatmeal pancakes and want to keep pancakes warm, simply place oven at 200 degrees F, then add pancakes to a platter or oven-safe plate and place in the oven until ready to serve.

-FAQ: Healthy Banana Oatmeal Pancakes
+FAQ: Blender Banana Oatmeal Pancakes

 Can I freeze these banana oat blender pancakes?